-The frequency is totally up to you, but you should understand that your body needs at least 30 minutes of intense exercise per day.
-That being said, you should choose if you do it daily or 3-4 times a week.
+The frequency of exercise is at your discretion, however, it’s important to comprehend that your body requires at least thirty minutes of demanding physical activity each day.
+That being said, you may choose from either daily continuous activity or disperse the activity over 3-4 times per week.

-On the other hand, indoor cycling can make an excellent addition to your normal training routine.
-Seeing your cycling machine or spin-bike standing there staring at you, while you lounge in front of the television, can be an excellent motivator to get up and workout.
+Indoor cycling can be an excellent complement to your training routine.
+The sight of your cycling machine or spin-bike beckoning you as you lounge in front of the TV is a powerful motivator to get up and exercise.

-Indoor cycling will also increase your weekly cycling miles without eating too much into your work life or precious downtime.
+We like that Indoor cycling (On our Peloton) will also increase your weekly cycling miles without eating too much into your work life or precious downtime.

 What to Wear While Indoor Cycling